draber/dom-node/README.md

         isSvg: true
     })
 ])
-// -> all the above wrapped into a DOMFragment
+// -> DOMFragment containing all the above wrapped into
 ```

 #### `fn.waitFor()`